DEFIAI2021/defiai-v2/README.md

     - User deposits into farm
     - Time passes
     - Dev/Owner changes strategy
-    - User withdraws from farm and get their rewards
+    - User withdraws from farm (inactive) and get their rewards
     - User deposits into farm again, but this time it has a different strategy, earning different type of reward token
     <br>
 # Requirements